beloglazov/openstack-neat/doc/blueprint/src/openstack-neat-blueprint.md

 ![The global manager: a sequence diagram](openstack-neat-sequence-diagram.png)

 The global manager is deployed on the management host and is responsible for making VM placement decisions and initiating VM migrations.
-It exposes a REST interface, which accepts requests from local managers.
+It exposes a REST web service, which accepts requests from local managers.
 The global manager processes only one type of requests -- reallocation of a set of VM instances.
 As shown in Figure 2, once a request is received, the global manager invokes a VM placement algorithm to determine destination hosts to migrate the VMs to.
 Once a VM placement is